timseverien/throttled-promise/README.md

 ThrottledPromise
 ================

-Promises is one of the best things of this age that saves us from callback hells.
-It’s great for running parallel async processes.

-Imagine hundreds of parallel HTTP requests— hey, wait a minute!
-I don’t want hundreds of parallel requests!
-That’s right, Promises are great, but the API only lets us run things parallel or in sequence.
-But sometimes, when you don’t want to kill your server (or client), you may want to throttle the request.
-ThrottledPromise is our saviour.
+Promises are great, but the API only lets us run things in parallel or sequence.
+But sometimes, you don’t want to run *all* processes in parallel.
+To keep CPU/network/memory usage to a minimum for example.
+In that case, you may want to throttle the amount of parallel processes.
+This is what ThrottledPromise is for.

 ## Installation

-For using with node.js or io.js:

     npm install throttled-promise

-Yep, there’s a bower module as well:
+or

     bower install throttled-promise

 ## Usage

-There are just two things you have to remember:

-1. Use `ThrottledPromise.all([ ... ], n)` to throttle promises
-2. Don’t use `Promise`, but `ThrottlePromise` as constructor for those promises

-Note that `ThrottlePromise` objects do not have the methods `.then()`, `.catch()`, etc. It was never designed to be a substitution.
-It’s merely a wrapper for Promise so the Promise does not execute immediately. `ThrottlePromise.all()` does return a Promise, so you can still chain things.

     var ThrottledPromise = require('throttled-promise'),
         promises = [